The Hidden World of the Nearby

 A Few of the Images Behind the Name

-THE GREAT MAJORITY OF MY IMAGES I found in unexpected places that had been overlooked by other photographers.
-These six are good illustrations.
+THE GREAT MAJORITY OF MY LANDSCAPE IMAGES I found in unexpected places where most photographers would not be inclined to look.
+These six images are good illustrations.
 Each has a satellite view and some have street views.

 They led me to look, "under the carpet" for images anywhere, often a result of random driving.
 Eventually they led me to call my collection The Hidden World of the Nearby (click for the detailed story).
 However, the name came to mean more to me than just the title of this collection.
 It came to represent how often we overlook important parts of life because they are too close and perhaps too familiar for us to recognize what they are and how important they are.
 And we may be much the poorer for our "overlook."